lab-cosmo/librascal/docs/source/installation.rst

 | python      |  3.4 or higher     |
 +-------------+--------------------+

-Other necessary packages (such as Eigen and PyBind11) are downloaded automatically whrn compiling Proteus.
+Other necessary packages (such as Eigen and PyBind11) are downloaded automatically whrn compiling Rascal.

-Get Proteus
+Get Rascal
 ###########

-It is strongly recommended to clone Proteus from its repository in GitHub.
+It is strongly recommended to clone Rascal from its repository in GitHub.

 .. code-block:: bash

-    git clone LINK TO PROTEUS REPOSITORY
+    git clone LINK TO RASCAL REPOSITORY

-Build Proteus
+Build Rascal
 #############

 To compile the code it is necessary to have CMake 3.0 and a C++ compiler supporting C++14.
 During the configuration, it will automatically try to download the external libraries on which it depends: